 What is The Aim of the Financial Intelligence Unit?

-- To identify financial transactions and activities that are related to criminal activities such as tax evasion, money laundering, corruption.
+- To identify financial transactions and activities that are related to criminal activities such as tax evasion, money laundering, and corruption.

-- Determining the financing of crime and terrorist organizations and their methods of operation.
+- To determine and understand the financing of criminal and terrorist organizations and their methods of operation.

 - To share financial information and data collected with other countries through intergovernmental networks, such as the Egmont Group, to enhance global cooperation in the fight against financial crimes.

-Egmont Group is a unified structure established in 1995 to ensure secure financial transfer between Financial Intelligence Units.
-It consists of 159 financial intelligence units from around the world and helps to develop anti-money laundering systems.
+The Egmont Group is a unified structure that was established in 1995 to ensure secure financial transfer between Financial Intelligence Units.
+It is comprised of 159 financial intelligence units from around the world and helps to develop anti-money laundering systems.
 The purpose of the Egmont Group is to provide a secure platform for financial intelligence units to exchange financial information related to money laundering and terrorist financing with each other.